 The Future Fit proposals have been controversial from the outset.
 This is in part due to the top down process where that has too often followed idealistic models at the expense of the needs and desires of communities.
 It has also occurred because three different interlinked debates have been happening at the same time.
 These debates are about national, county and community resources.

 Continue reading “Response to Future Fit consultation from Ludlow’s unitary councillors”

 The Shropshire Councillors for Ludlow and Clee are backing Option 1 for Future Fit.
 But they warn that asking people to choose to choose a single A&E for Shropshire is like asking them to play Russian Roulette with people’s lives.

 Faced with the choice between Option 1, with the A&E based in Shrewsbury, and Option 2, which would see the single A&E site in Telford, they are backing Option 1.

 Continue reading “A&E consultation: The NHS is asking people to play Russian roulette with their health”

 We have been waiting for this, even dreading this, for a long time.
 Way back in 2013, health managers announced that the county’s health services were to be reshaped.
 Not long after, they said that one of the A&Es would close under the Future Fit programme.
 Controversy has been raging since.

 Today, the Clinical Commissioning Groups launched a major consultation on reorganising services at the Royal Shrewsbury Hospital and the Princes Royal Hospital.
 They are asking whether the A&E should be in Telford or Shrewsbury.
 If the A&E is in Shrewsbury, which is what the CCGs want, planned care will be in Telford.
 And vice versa if the A&E is in Telford.
 Health managers are not giving the choice of retaining two A&Es but there is an open comment box in the response form where this point can be made.

-Continue reading “At last Future Fit publishes plans for the future of Shropshire’s main hospitals”
+Continue reading “Future Fit consultation launches: It’s time to decide the future of Shropshire’s hospitals”